 20. To accomplish great things we must not only act, but also dream; not only plan, but also believe. —Anatole France

-21. What lies behind us and what lies before us are small matters compared to what lies within us. —Henry Stanley Haskins ***
+21. What lies behind us and what lies before us are tiny matters compared to what lies within us. —Henry Stanley Haskins

-22. Your imagination is your preview of life’s coming attractions. —Unknown ***
+22. Imagination is everything.
+It is the preview of coming attractions. —Unknown

 More Graduation Quotes

-34. “Those who dare to fail miserably can achieve greatly.” —John F. Kennedy
+34. Only those who dare to fail greatly can ever achieve greatly. —John F. Kennedy

 40. People seldom see the halting and painful steps by which the most insignificant success is achieved. —Annie Sullivan